 Make Connections in Advance

 If you want to make a success of your conference-going, you should have an idea of the type of people that you should be getting in touch within advance.
-If you are not knowledgeable about the types of speakers that could be at the event, you should look at the program in great detail before adding all the necessary people on LinkedIn — a must-have for your career.
+If you are not knowledgeable about the types of speakers that will be attending corporate events in Dallas, you should look at the program in great detail before adding all the necessary people on LinkedIn — a must-have for your career.
 Make these connections and then ask them if they have time for a quick chat or even a meeting.
 The benefit of doing this is that they probably be able to connect the face from the online conversation with the person in person, allowing for easier face-to-face meet-ups.

 Don’t Do Too Much